santoslab/ksu-cis-501-web/src/main/rst/source/05-class-diagrams/index.rst

 It is the most important blueprint form that we learn in this course.

 UML class notation is used to draw a class diagram.
-We use the variant that is supported by Visual Studio, which is documented in the lecture notes on :ref:`uml-notation`.
+We use the variant that is supported by Visual Studio, which is documented in the lecture note on :ref:`uml-notation`.

 Example: Bank Database
 **********************

-At the end of the previous lecture notes (:ref:`storage-object-diagrams`), there were examples of object diagrams.
+At the end of the previous lecture note (:ref:`storage-object-diagrams`), there were examples of object diagrams.
 One was of a banking database.
 Here's a repeat of part of that system: